robo-monk/denote/README.md

 # DENOTE

-A decentralized password and notes manager that uses IPFS
+A decentralized password and notes manager that uses IPFS.